Pasupatheesvarar Temple, Nallavur: Location

-The temple is located at Nallavur in Kumbakonam-Kollumangudi road at the right side of the bus stop at Nallavur.
+The temple is located at Nallavur in Kumbakonam to Kollumangudi road at the right side of the bus stop at Nallavur.
 After crossing the bridge the temple can be reached.
-This temple also can be reached a distance of 1.6 km. from Thirukkolambam in Kumbakonam-Thiruneelakkudi-S.Pudur road.
-The temple is situated at a distance of 9.5 km. from Thiruneelakkudi.
+This temple also can be reached a distance of 6 km. from Thiruvavaduthurai.
+The temple is situated at a distance of 9.5 km. from Thiruneelakkudi temple.
 Daily one time puja is held in this temple.